norm/suited/documentation/usage.markdown

  1. Fork this repository, `cp suited.conf.example main.conf` and edit it to match your desired setup.

-    This is recommended for people using any of the `setup/` scripts that don't want them to change without noticing.
-After all, you are trusting a third-party with root access to your computer.
+    This is really only recommended for people who need to make significant changes to how the `suited.sh` script works.
+(Or anyone who has an improvement they want to make and PR)

+    You can reference specific versions of the `setup/` scripts from this repository using the `github:` style of inclusion in your configuration, so there is no need to fork this repository to stop the files unexpectedly changing.

  2. Create a new repository, gist, file(s) on a web server, or local file(s) for keeping your setups in, and refer to anything you want from this repository with the shorthand URLs `github:norm/suited:...` (like [my suit repository](https://github.com/norm/suit) does).

-    This is recommended for more trusting and/or lazy people who want to keep their settings separate from this code.

 I keep my personal setup in
 [a separate repository](https://github.com/norm/suit/) from `suited` on my